franklinferre/scan/docs/XCScanner_SDK_User_Guide.md

     // Max out length (0: no limit).
     // An integer greater than or equal to 0, where 0 indicates no restriction. public static final int TAG_DATAMATRIX_OUTPUT_MAX_LENGTH = 0x1A029005;
+    // Maximum length(1-3116).
+    // The range of values is integers from 1 to 3116. public static final int TAG_DATAMATRIX_MAX_LENGTH        = 0x1A029003;

     // EAN-8
     // Transmit check digit.